haonan-li/LAMB/README.md

 ### Download the data

 You can download the model parameters and dataset from [Fake link]().
-Note: This repo is currently anonymoused, we will release link on acceptance.
+Note: This repo is currently anonymouse, we will release link on acceptance.

 ### Training